aorogat/Data-Science-and-Software-Engineering/Data Analyst/README.md

 ## Programming series
 #### 1- Programming Level (0) [\[Youtube Playlist\]](https://www.youtube.com/watch?v=yZ4zTapHSRI&list=PL73bE5x5W-IDgkSxUQx9GCv0vBQPjBNuJ)
 In this level, you will learn the fundamental of programming in general without writing specific programming language codes.
-The lessons start by defining the *Problem*, *Computational Problem* and *Algorithm*.
-After that, you will learn how to write algorithms by *Pseudo-code* and *Flowchart*.
-During that you will learn the fundamental terminologies for programmings like *Statements*, *Expressions* and *Boolean Expressions* and different statements as *If*, *For-Loop*, *While-Loop* and *Functions*.
-In the end, you will be able to know what you need to learn programming (e.g. *IDE*) and able to choose the suitable programming language for your needs.
+At the end, you know what is required to learn any programming language (e.g. concepts and tools[IDE]) and able to choose the suitable programming language for your needs.

 #### 2- Python - Level (1), Basics [\[Youtube Playlist\]](https://www.youtube.com/watch?v=M1m9rtZYN-4&list=PL73bE5x5W-ICe8Wb9bFK85FFFGXbNtMx5)
 In this level, you will apply all the concepts of programming level 0.
 At the end of this level, there is a project about ATM which helps you to apply such concepts and think in the level of components (functions).